Fork me on GitHub

 Length: 24:47

-In this guide we will connect an Active Directory domain to Teleport using Desktop Access and log into a Windows desktop from that domain.
+This guide demonstrates how to connect an Active Directory domain and how to log into a Windows desktop from the connected domain.

 Prerequisites